utep-cs-systems-courses/project-3-updated-dianasramz/README.md

 Special for Spring 2020

-- Dynamically render graphical elements that move and change -- including one original algorithmically rendered graphical element
+- Dynamically render graphical elements that move and change, and multiple sounds -- including one original algorithmically rendered graphical element
 - Some text must should be rendered from an ASCII string.
 -- using a font other than 5x7